ghrgriner/fsi-german-drills/README.md

 # Version

-The code in this repository corresponds to v1.3 of the Anki deck shared at the link above.
-Code for prior versions of the deck are not in this repository.
+The code in this repository corresponds to v1.4 of the Anki deck shared at the link above.
+Code for decks prior to v1.3 is not stored in this repository.

 # Future Work